 To use a document from Singapore in the Netherlands, you must first have it legalised by the Singapore Academy of Law (SAL).
-Then you must have it legalised by the Netherlands embassy in Singapore.
+This is done with a special stamp called an apostille.

 Due to the coronavirus, the possibilities to have foreign documents legalised at an embassy or consulate-general are limited.
 To see if it is possible to make an appointment, please check the online appointment system (unless otherwise indicated).
 If no times are available, it is not yet possible.
 Do you only need to have your documents legalised by the local authorities?
 Then check with the local authorities if that is possible.

 Anyone with one or more documents from Singapore can have them legalised for use in any part of the Kingdom of the Netherlands:

 - the European part of the Netherlands

 Your document must be original and complete.
 If the document refers to other documents or annexes, these must be included.

 If your document is not in English, French, German or Dutch you might need to have it translated.
 The following rules apply: